 - Staff should be told not to provide references for other individuals on social or professional networking sites, as these can create legal liability for the employee and the firm

 - If staff use social media, explain that they must make it clear that their views do not represent those of their employer.
 Their views should also reflect their professional image

 - Tell staff to avoid making comments about sensitive business-related topics such as business performance or problem clients

 - Explain that they must not do anything to risk the firm’s trade secrets, confidential information and intellectual property

 - Make it clear that they must not post anything offensive, including discriminatory comments, insults or obscenity.
 Nor should they post disparaging or defamatory statements

 Just as the risks of social media are ongoing, so the operation of your policy needs to be monitored on an ongoing basis.
 Make sure you appoint someone in your firm with overall responsibility for the effective operation of the policy, as well as someone to monitor social media usage to minimise risks.

-If you would like help putting together a comprehensive Social Media Policy contact Robert Tice for a free confidential chat on 01332 226 149.
+If you would like help putting together a comprehensive social media policy, please contact our Employment & HR team for a confidential chat on 01332 226 149.